Skip to main content Skip to footer

 We're committed to meeting the requirements of the Housing Ombudsman's Complaint Handling Code.

-The Housing Ombudsman is a free, independent and impartial organisation which resolves disputes between tenants and landlords.
-It enables landlords to resolve complaints quickly.
+The Housing Ombudsman is a free, independent, and impartial organisation which resolves disputes between tenants and landlords.

-We carry out regular self-assessments to make sure that we are complying with the Housing Ombudsman's Complaint Handling Code and to make sure we learn from customer feedback to improve our services.
+We carry out an annual self-assessment to ensure compliance with the Housing Ombudsman's Complaint Handling Code and to learn from tenant feedback to improve our services.

-Learn more about the Housing Ombudsman Service on their website.
+Learn more about the Housing Ombudsman on their website.

 Our self-assessment